saeed0x1/jsping/README.md

 # jsping 🏓

 jsping gathers javascript files from provided url, list of URLS or subdomains.
-Analysing javascript files give you a lot of insights about your targets.
+Analysing javascript files can give you a lot of insights about your targets.

 To see the true potential of this tool pair this tool with [gau](https://github.com/lc/gau) and then [https://github.com/GerbenJavado/LinkFinder](https://github.com/GerbenJavado/LinkFinder)